houseworthe/house-mcp-manager/README.md

 ## How It Works

-`mcp-manager` uses an adapter pattern to support multiple MCP-enabled tools:
+`house-mcp-manager` uses an adapter pattern to support multiple MCP-enabled tools:

 - **Claude Code**: Manages `~/.claude.json` with an internal `_disabled_mcpServers` field
 - **Cursor**: Manages `~/.cursor/mcp.json` for active servers.
 Disabled servers are stored in a separate `~/.cursor/mcp-disabled.json` file to avoid polluting the native Cursor configuration.
 Backups are saved to `~/.claude-mcp-backups/cursor/`